SeakyLuo/RandomMenu/README.md

 2. Don't appear in recent pop.

-3. Rename tag on long click.

 # TO FIX
 1. Tag loses highlight when tag is either added or removed.

-2. Swipeable tab pager.
+2. Better swipe tab pager.